LaZyFee/Tailwind_Nike_Store/README.md

 # Tailwind_Nike_Store

-Your site is live at https://lazyfee.github.io/Tailwind_Nike_Store/
+Your site is live at penguin-fashion-nike-store.netlify.app